amythical/aws/cloudfront/cloudfront-public-access-private-s3-bucket.md

 <HostId>SomeMoreRand0mNumbers&Characters</HostId>
 </Error>
 ```
-- So we now have a private S3 Bucket
+- So we now have a S3 Bucket with private access such that no one can access it using the S3 Object urls

 ## The Cloudfront Distribution
 - Create a Cloudfront Distribution